John English (theatre director): Highbury Theatre

 In 1924, English's father helped set up the Erdington ILP Play-reading Circle.
-When the circle began putting on plays, they rehearsed in the English's house called Highbury (from which they later took their name when the ILP chose to rename themselves the Highbury Players).
+When the circle began putting on plays, they rehearsed in the Englishes' house called Highbury (from which they later took their name when the ILP chose to rename themselves the Highbury Players).
 With his father directing the first few productions, a 14-year-old English acted as a stage manager.
 From its conception, English was one of the most prominent founding members of the then Highbury Little Theatre (latterly Highbury Theatre).
 He took over from his father as director of the Highbury Players at the age of 17 and later went on to become the theatre's first arts director in 1942.
 It was in 1929 that he directed his first full-length play, a modern-dress version of Shakespeare's Much Ado About Nothing.
 It was in his position as an arts director in which he helped to create and establish many of the features, rules, and traditions that are still used by the theatre to this day.
 He also served as an architect and supervised the building of the entire theatre from scratch, and did so for all subsequent alterations over the next 10 years.
 His quote of "a good theatre never stands still" is still the mantra that the theatre stands by, highlighting his impact and influence on the building and its members.
 His last role at the theatre was in 1947 in A Month in the Country.
 He retired from the position of being an arts director in 1963.
 During his time at the theatre, he directed and co-directed more than 100 productions.